tinted-theming/ribboncurls/README.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the Ribboncurls [Code of Conduct].
+This project and everyone participating in it is governed by the Tinted Theming [Code of Conduct].

 ## License

 Ribboncurls is dual-licensed under the [Apache-2.0] and [MIT] licenses.
-For more information about the licenses of the projects used by Ribboncurls, have a look at [license.html].
+For more information about the crates.io package third party licenses used by Ribboncurls, have a look at [THIRD_PARTY_LICENSES.md].

 [Mustache]: https://mustache.github.io
 [Rust]: https://www.rust-lang.org/